🎓 Program Overview

 - Relationships: one-to-one, one-to-many, many-to-many, owned entities, and table splitting

-- Querying: LINQ to SQL translation, projections with Select, filtering, ordering, and pagination with Skip/Take
+- Querying: LINQ to SQL translation, projections with Select, filtering, ordering, and pagination

 - Raw SQL with EF Core: FromSqlRaw, ExecuteSqlRaw, and when raw SQL is the right answer